-8.9 GUIDE SPECIFICATIONS FOR CONCRETE MODULAR BLOCK (MBW) FACING AND UNIT FILL
+8.10 GUIDE SPECIFICATIONS FOR CONCRETE MODULAR BLOCK (MBW) FACING AND UNIT FILL

-Where MBW units are specified for a project, the primary specification detailed in Section 8.8, requires a deletion of Reinforced Concrete Facing Panels and the insertion of a new section detailed below.
+Where MBW units are specified for a project, the primary specification detailed in Section 8.11, requires a deletion of Reinforced Concrete Facing Panels and the insertion of a new section detailed below.
 Wall erection requires the deletion of the first two sentences from the second paragraph.
 A specification for unit fill placed within the MBW units must be added.

-It is presently recommended that the format of National Concrete Masonry Association (NCMA) TEK 2-4 (1994) specifications be used, except that the compressive strength for units should be increased to 28 MPa to increase durability, maximum water absorption be limited to 5 percent, requirements added for freeze-thaw testing, and tolerance limits expanded.
+It is presently recommended that ASTM C 1372, Standard Specification for Segmental Retaining Wall Units specifications be used as a model, except that the compressive strength for units should be increased to 28 MPa (4,000 psi) to increase durability, maximum water absorption be limited to 5 percent, requirements for freeze-thaw testing modified, and tolerance limits expanded.